tokisuno/tokisuno/README.md

 # what i use to code

-- nvim or nvim
+> - nvim or nvim, depends on what i'm doing.
-  depends on what i'm doing.
+> - vscode (rarely anymore)

-- vscode (rarely anymore)
+> - i mainly do everything from my thinkpad or macbook